 Countries like El Salvador have embraced Bitcoin’s volatility and, as such, are not fearful when turbulent times arrive.
 Instead, they heed Warren Buffet’s advice and strike while the crypto iron is hot.

 Market analysts anticipate that Bitcoin’s price could top $100,000 by the end of 2021 – a remarkable turnaround if that does happen.

 The total cryptocurrency market cap has dropped below the $3 trillion level – currently around $2.3 trillion but could recover once the market overcomes this latest round of bearish sentiment.

 For investors, the best way to overcome fear and greed in trading is to create a trading plan and stick with it – consistency is key.

 Once investors have a plan of action, they can prevent impulsive and irrational decision-making.

 Investors are encouraged to keep a journal to track their investment journey and should use established platforms to get a holistic view of the market.

 Having a plan will give investors some element of control and go a long way in helping them to navigate through choppy crypto waters.

-While investing in cryptocurrencies can be quite an exhilarating experience, wild market swings can turn investors into an emotional wreck that can cause them to make decisions that they may later regret.
+While investing in cryptocurrencies can be quite an exhilarating experience, wild market swings can turn investors into an emotional wreck that can cause them to make decisions they may regret later.

-It is important for investors to keep in mind that while Bitcoin’s fear and greed Index is a terrific tool to guide investment decisions, it shouldn’t be the deciding factor.
+Investors need to remember that while Bitcoin’s fear and greed Index is a terrific tool to guide investment decisions, it shouldn’t be the deciding factor.